Motor vehicle consignment sales law reforms - Motor vehicle industry bulletin 12

 Motor vehicle consignment sales law reforms

-The Department of Mines, Industry Regulation and Safety has completed a review of motor vehicle dealers’ laws which apply to the sale of vehicles on consignment.
+The Department of Energy, Mines, Industry Regulation and Safety has completed a review of motor vehicle dealers’ laws which apply to the sale of vehicles on consignment.

 Why is the review necessary?